 Chasing debtors is not the most thrilling part of owning or running a business.
 It is safe to say that the majority of businesses much rather focus on production, services, products, and most importantly, making money, not losing it.
 Unfortunately, debt collection is often unavoidable when working with other businesses, customers, and clients.
 If you own a business, chances are that you will experience the debt collection process at least once in your business’s lifetime.

 Collecting money owed is essential to running a business efficiently and successfully.
 When efforts to collect a debt through phone calls and letters go unanswered, it can frustrate and take a toll on the business.
-And so, if you have run out of recourses on collecting money you are owed, it may be time to consider hiring a commercial collections attorney in Tustin, CA. Luckily, when it comes to debt collection, businesses have options.
+And so, if you have run out of recourses on collecting money you are owed, it may be time to consider hiring a commercial collections attorney in Tustin, California.
+Luckily, when it comes to debt collection, businesses have options.

 When all other measures to recoup money owed have been exhausted, it may seem obvious to choose a debt collection agency as the next option.
 However, it is worth noting that a debt collection agency will take the same actions against a debtor that has already been taken by the business looking to get paid.
 They will repeatedly call and send letters to try to get a hold of the debtor.
-The difference is that debt collection agencies have phone systems and software that automates their actions to collect debt.
+The difference is that debt collection agencies have phone systems and software that automates their actions to collect debts.
 Their services are designed to be a more efficient avenue when it comes to pursuing delinquent accounts.

 The methods that collection agencies employ to recover a debt include: